Should Value Investors Buy These Retail-Wholesale Stocks?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

-One company to watch right now is Itochu (ITOCY).
-ITOCY is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock holds a P/E ratio of 8.56, while its industry has an average P/E of 17.36.
-Over the last 12 months, ITOCY's Forward P/E has been as high as 11.36 and as low as 6.76, with a median of 8.11.
+One company value investors might notice is J. Sainsbury (JSAIY).
+JSAIY is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 12.77.
+This compares to its industry's average Forward P/E of 19.29.
+Over the past 52 weeks, JSAIY's Forward P/E has been as high as 22.01 and as low as 11.90, with a median of 13.10.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-Some people prefer this metric because sales are harder to manipulate on an income statement.
-This means it could be a truer performance indicator.
-ITOCY has a P/S ratio of 0.48.
-This compares to its industry's average P/S of 0.7.

-Finally, investors will want to recognize that ITOCY has a P/CF ratio of 4.99.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-ITOCY's P/CF compares to its industry's average P/CF of 17.48.
-Over the past year, ITOCY's P/CF has been as high as 6.34 and as low as 4.31, with a median of 4.96.

-Another great Retail - Miscellaneous stock you could consider is Sally Beauty (SBH), which is a # 2 (Buy) stock with a Value Score of A.
+Another great Retail - Supermarkets stock you could consider is Tesco (TSCDY), which is a # 2 (Buy) stock with a Value Score of A.

-Shares of Sally Beauty are currently trading at a forward earnings multiple of 6.85 and a PEG ratio of 0.30 compared to its industry's P/E and PEG ratios of 17.36 and 0.63, respectively.
+Shares of Tesco currently holds a Forward P/E ratio of 13.03, and its PEG ratio is 0.40.
+In comparison, its industry sports average P/E and PEG ratios of 19.29 and 2.43.

 Click to get this free report